Xilinx/Vitis_Libraries/vision/docs/src/api-reference.rst

 . rubric:: Resource Utilization

-The following table below shows the resource utilization of the Demosaicing function, generated using Vivado HLS 2019.1 version tool for the Xczu9eg-ffvb1156-1-i-es1 FPGA.
+The following table shows the resource utilization of the Demosaicing function, generated using Vivado HLS 2019.1 version tool for the Xczu9eg-ffvb1156-1-i-es1 FPGA.